cgrace0044/pp4_zaragoza_restaurants/README.md

 - As a Site Admin I can create or update the about page content so that it is available on the site.

 #### EPIC | Contact
-- As a site user I can contact the site owner via the contact form.
+- As a site user I can contact the site owner via the contact form so that I can make suggestions/propose collaboration opportunities.
-- As a site owner I can monitor contact requests via a database.
+- As a site owner I can monitor contact requests via a database so that I can keep track of contact requests.
-- As a site owner I can mark each contact request as read once complete.
+- As a site owner I can mark each contact request as read once complete so that I can keep track of my progress.

 #### Wireframes